philippabele/developers-guide-to-linux/README.md

     - [x] Statically route IP traffic
     - [x] Synchronize time using other network peers

-- [ ] Service Configuration20%
+- [x] Service Configuration 20%
-    - [ ] Configure a caching DNS server
+    - [x] Configure a caching DNS server
-    - [ ] Maintain a DNS zone
+    - [x] Maintain a DNS zone
     - [ ] Configure email aliases
-    - [ ] Configure SSH servers and clients
+    - [x] Configure SSH servers and clients
-    - [ ] Restrict access to the HTTP proxy server
+    - [x] Restrict access to the HTTP proxy server
     - [ ] Configure an IMAP and IMAPS service
     - [ ] Query and modify the behavior of system services at various operating modes
-    - [ ] Configure an HTTP server
+    - [x] Configure an HTTP server
-    - [ ] Configure HTTP server log files
+    - [x] Configure HTTP server log files
     - [ ] Configure a database server
     - [ ] Restrict access to a web page
     - [ ] Manage and configure containers